 July 23, 2021

-Creativity means being inventive and I had the honor to speak to this amazingly creative and inspiring Lady about her love and support for refugees.
-You can watch my conversation with Kayra Martinez on Youtube!
+Creativity means being inventive and I had the chance to speak to this creative and inspiring Lady about her love and support for refugees.

 In 2015, Kayra Martinez, the founder of "Love without Borders 4 Refugees", a flight attendant for United Airlines based in Frankfurt, Germany, heard about the horrible conditions in which asylum seekers were made to live in.